dt-arr/aws-serverless-shopping-cart-monitored-by-dt/README.md

 6) Amplify Console will fork this repository into your GitHub account and deploy it for you
 7) You should now be able to see your app being deployed in the [Amplify Console](https://console.aws.amazon.com/amplify/home)
 8) Within your new app in Amplify Console, wait for deployment to complete (this should take approximately 12 minutes for the first deploy)

+#### Connect RUM with backend traces

+1. In the Dynatrace menu, select Web, Mobile, Frontend, or Custom applications, depending on your application type.
+2. Select the application you want to connect with your Lambda function.
+3. Select the browse menu (…) in the upper-right corner and select Edit.
+4. Select Capturing > Async web requests and SPAs.
+5. Make sure that your framework of choice is enabled.
+If your framework is not listed, enable Capture XmlHttpRequest (XHR) for generic support of XHR.
+6. Select Capturing > Advanced setup.
+7. Scroll down to the Enable Real User Monitoring for cross-origin XHR calls section and enter a pattern that matches the URL to your Lambda functions.
+For example: TheAwsUniqueId.execute-api.us-east-1.amazonaws.com
+Actual RegEx Vwill be: TheAwsUniqueId\.execute-api\.us-east-1\.amazonaws\.com
+8. You can get the URL by finding out the API Gateway URL the website is connecting to in the Browser Developer tools or in AWS Console
+8. Select Save.
+After a few minutes, the header will be attached to all calls to your Lambda function and requests from your browser will be linked to the backend.

 ## Design Notes